euroscipy/euroscipy_proceedings/papers/fabrice_salvaire/fabrice_salvaire.rst

 convert them to an interleaved format, we call this task texture preparation.
 However we can also use a texture per colour but in this case we have to take care to the maximal number of texture slots provided by the OpenGL implementation, else we have to perform a blending.
-The main advantage of using a multi-colour texture is for efficiency since the colour processing is vectorised naturally.
+The main advantage of using a multi-colour texture is for efficiency since the colour processing is vectorised in the fragment shader.
 However if we want to register the colour on-line, then the texture lookup is anymore efficient.

 To render the viewport, the slide viewer must perform several tasks.
 First it must find the list of tiles that compose the viewport and load these tiles from the HDF5 file.
 Then it must prepare the data for the corresponding textures and load them to OpenGL.
-The time consuming tasks are the last three.
+The time consuming tasks are the last three ones.
 In order to accelerate the rendering, it would be judicious to perform these tasks in parallel, which is not simple using Python.

 For the tile loading, we could build on our remote virtual slide framework in order to perform an